reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 }
 ```

-There may be some helper classes around this implementation, but they're not relevant to us.
+There may be some helper classes around this implementation, but they're not relevant to this discussion.

-Note that this is an application of the Dependency Inversion Principle. **Instead of the `api` package depending on the `internal` package, the dependency is the other way around**.
+Note that this is an application of the Dependency Inversion Principle.

+**Instead of the `api` package depending on the `internal` package, the dependency is the other way around**.
 This gives us the freedom to do in the `internal` package whatever we want, as long as we implement the interfaces in the `api` package.

 In the case of the `database` sub-component, for instance, we don't care what database technology is used to query the database.